 The Special Education program offers several options for teacher licensure and professional development.
 Bachelor of Science (BS) degrees are available in either General Curriculum (GC) or Adapted Curriculum (AC).
 Special Education GC majors will be prepared to serve diverse learners with disabilities in a variety of settings including self-contained classrooms, resource rooms, and general education co-teaching classrooms.
 All SPED GC majors also have a concentration in the area of Reading.
 Candidates for the BS in SPED GC may serve students in a variety of categories such as learning disabilities, mild intellectual disabilities, and emotional/behavioral disabilities.
 SPED AC majors will be prepared to serve students with more intensive cognitive or physical disabilities.
 Candidates for the BS in SPED AC may work in a variety of settings.

 The Master of Arts in Education (MAEd) – Special Education degree is offered in the areas of Intellectual Disabilities, Learning Disabilities, Emotional/Behavioral Disabilities, and Low Incidence Disabilities.
-Three graduate certificate programs in the areas of Assistive Technology, Autism, and Deaf-Blindness are also available.
+Two graduate certificate programs in the areas of Assistive Technology and Autism are also available.
 Candidates in these graduate programs are prepared for advanced instructional and leadership roles in special education.

 For those with a teaching license or degree in another area of study, programs for Lateral Entry, Licensure Only, Add-On Areas, and MAT are available.